Skip to main content

 );

-It also returns the list of dispatched actions, if you need it:
+It also returns the list of dispatched actions, if needed:

 var actions = await store.dispatchAndWaitAll([MyAction1(), MyAction2()]);